 Last year also was the final year of the Strategic Plan 2019-2021, a plan that, as I pointed out at the beginning, was born to govern an environment that turned out to be very different indeed from the one we later found ourselves in.
 This Integrated Report presents you with complete information about the plan.
 Allow me to give you my opinion: if we were a different company - if we weren't MAPFRE, a company that seeks excellence in everything it does and executes its activity under the most demanding parameters - the plan would have to be qualified as successful, taking into account the framework in which we have had to maneuver.
-The reality that we faced prevented us from meeting all the aspirational financial objectives we had set for ourselves, but in exchange we did make good on all the company's strategic initiatives for the future: intensifying the focus on the customer, strengthening our Digital Business, boosting our diversification, especially in relation to the Life business, positioning ourselves in the MAPFRE 3.0

-We are ambitious, and we seek out new avenues for growth.
-We are competitive, and we aim to be increasingly so, always maintaining a sharp focus on service excellence while constantly seeking greater efficiency and profitability automobile insurance that addresses the new reality of the automobile and mobility, perfecting the global efficiency model, extending the implementation of analytical data management, and managing the changes required in both people and the organization under what we called the MAPFRE Digital Challenge.
+The reality that we faced prevented us from meeting all the aspirational financial objectives we had set for ourselves, but in exchange we did make good on all the company's strategic initiatives for the future: intensifying the focus on the customer, strengthening our Digital Business, boosting our diversification, especially in relation to the Life business, positioning ourselves in the MAPFRE 3.0 automobile insurance that addresses the new reality of the automobile and mobility, perfecting the global efficiency model, extending the implementation of analytical data management, and managing the changes required in both people and the organization under what we called the MAPFRE Digital Challenge.